mwhapples/BrailleBlaster-NG-docs/manual.md

 **Embosser Device:** Select your embosser of choice from the dropdown list of all available printers and embossers.

-**Embosser Manufacturer:** Select your embosser's manufacturer from the following choices.
+**Embosser Manufacturer:** Select your embosser’s manufacturer from the following choices.
 Listed after each manufacturer are the available models.